project-butler/test/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: For documentation related issues
+about: When there is a need to do whatever in documentation
 title: "[DOCUMENTATION] "
 labels: ''
 assignees: ''